top of page

 Kira Zeeman Rugen - https://www.kirarugen.com

-This article is just a beginning and barely scraping the surface of all the amazing repertoire that is out there and needs to be heard.
-But it illuminates the capability we have to explore new repertoire.
-If you are strapped for time when programming, you can access and explore the resources outlined here.
-This March, we will work to have this list compiled on the Consonare Choral Community website so will continue to update it.
+The purpose of this article is to provide a starting point to help choral enthusiasts find of all the amazing repertoire that is out there that needs to be heard.
+It also illuminates the capability we have to explore new repertoire.
+If you are strapped for time when programming, you can access and explore some of the resources outlined here.
 Do you have a resource or composers that should be included on this list?
 If so, please visit our website to send me an email so that we can add it to this list.

 Written by Sarah Kaufold